 Finally, here is my little paragraph on what I felt could have been excluded and the questions I still need answers to.
 First of all, did they really have to make the leads know each other as kids?
 I mean do not get me wrong, I absolutely love how maturely that part of the story was handled, but this is just an overused cliche.
 I am not a writer, so I try not to be over judgemental with a storyline.
-If I do not enjoy it, I just drop it and start something else but honestly this time around I just have to point it out.
-It is getting old and tiring because a lot of Korean dramas are using the same plot, I need to see something new people.
+If I do not enjoy it, I just drop it and start something else, but this time around, I just have to point it out.
+It is getting old and tiring because a lot of Korean dramas are using the same plot, I need to see something new.
 PLEASE.

 Another thing, the drama is called Her Private Life, but it did not really focus on her private life.
 Now that does not bother me much, but I was hoping that they would reveal to her co-workers and even Si An that she is the manager for Si An is My Road fansite.
 I cannot believe that it was not made into a big reveal.
 Also, what happened to the people that adopted Ryan.
 Are they alive, dead or even still in contact with him?
 I would love to know.